miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

       mf-wms:
         build: ./apps/WMS
         ports: ["3002:80"]
+      mf-asrs:
+        build: ./apps/ASRS
+        ports: ["3003:80"]
     ```

 ### 4. Verification
 Run `docker-compose up`.
 You should be able to:
 1. Open `localhost:3000` and see the Old Monolith working.
-2. Open `localhost:3001` and see the New Core loading WMS from `localhost:3002`.
+2. Open `localhost:3001` and see the New Core loading WMS from `localhost:3002` and ASRS from `localhost:3003`

 ---